kazurayam/VisualTestingInKatalonStudio/README.md

 - Often I have to look at the pages of a Web site.
 Maybe I am a developer, a designer, a tester or just a fan of the site.
 - I want to look at as many pages of the site as possible.
 Wide coverage matters.
 - I want to compare the view of 2 environments; e.g. Production and Development.
-- I want to take full-page screen shots as evidence
+- I want to take full-page screen shots of all pages as evidence
 - After taking screenshots, I want to check them to find out if there are any differences in view between the two.

-If the target Web site has 100 pages, it would take me more than 60 minutes to go through them.
+If the target Web site has 100 pages, it would take me more than 60 minutes to run through.
 It's too tiring, too boring.
-I don't want to do the job everyday!
+I don't like doing the job everyday!
 Therefore I would add the final term:

 - I want to automate it.